Jacksonville Landing

-The Jacksonville Landing (informally The Landing) was a festival marketplace in Downtown Jacksonville, Florida, at the intersection of Independent Drive and Laura Street, along the Jacksonville Riverwalk.
-It was built by The Rouse Company for $37.5 million, opened in 1987, and officially closed after 4 July festivities in 2019.
-Demolition began on October 8, 2019.
-The 126,000 sqft center was comparable to New York City's South Street Seaport, Boston's Faneuil Hall, and Miami's Bayside Marketplace, all developed by Rouse.
+The Jacksonville Landing (informally The Landing) was a horseshoe-shaped shopping center and entertainment complex in Downtown Jacksonville, Florida, at the intersection of Independent Drive and Laura Street, along the Jacksonville Riverwalk.
+It was developed by the Rouse Company for $37.5 million and opened in September 1987.

+The 126,000 sqft center was comparable to New York City's South Street Seaport, Baltimore's Harborplace, Boston's Faneuil Hall Marketplace, and Miami's Bayside Marketplace (which was also in Florida and opened two months before the Landing) all of which were also developed by Rouse.
+Jacksonville Landing was originally (and the last) festival marketplace developed by the Rouse Company from scratch before they discontinued the concept in 1987 and shifted exclusively to renovating existing structures into festival marketplaces and developing mixed-use centers, starting with The Gallery at Harborplace.